Pimento Cheese vs Stilton Cheese

 Pimento's texture can be described as "spreadable".
 Stilton's texture can be described as "hard, blue-veined".

-Pimento Cheese has a sweet, rounded chili flavor.
+Pimento Cheese has a sweet, rounded chili taste.
 Pimento's aroma can be described as "sweet, rounded chili".
-Stilton Cheese has a spicy, strong flavor.
+Stilton Cheese has a spicy, strong taste.

 Appearance and Aging